 Steps

-To make hummus, we can use either chickpeas cooked by ourselves or canned ones.
+To make the hummus, we can use either chickpeas boiled by us or canned ones.

-In both cases, the chickpeas must be thoroughly drained from the cooking or preservation liquid (personally, I take an extra step with canned chickpeas, rinsing them under running water after draining).
+In both cases, the chickpeas must be perfectly drained from the cooking or preserving liquid (personally, I do an additional step in the case of canned chickpeas, that is, after draining them, I rinse them under running water).

-As soon as the sesame aroma becomes noticeable and the seeds start sticking to the metal spoon, turn off the heat and immediately transfer the seeds to the bowl of the blender (or an immersion blender suitable for small quantities) and let them cool for 5/7 minutes.
+As soon as the sesame aroma is noticeable and the seeds begin to stick to the metal spoon, turn off the heat and immediately transfer the seeds to the bowl of a hand blender (or an immersion blender suitable for small quantities) and let them cool for 5/7 minutes.

-After this time, pour three or four heaping tablespoons of oil (I use extra virgin, but many recipes call for sesame oil for a more pronounced flavor in the tahini paste) and start blending until you get a semi-dense, pasty, and especially smooth mixture.
-Add more oil as needed, until reaching the desired consistency.
+After the time has passed, pour three or four generous tablespoons of oil (I use extra virgin olive oil, but many recipes call for sesame oil to give a more pronounced flavor to the tahini paste) and start blending everything until you get a semi-dense, pasty, and especially smooth mixture.
+Add more oil gradually, until reaching the desired consistency.

-If you only need the tahini paste for making hummus, you can adjust its consistency by adding lemon juice at this stage (without having to add it later during hummus preparation), thus avoiding using too much oil.
+If the tahini paste will only be used to make hummus, you can adjust its consistency by adding lemon juice at this stage (without having to add it later during the hummus preparation), so you will avoid using too much oil.

-Now let’s move on to the actual preparation of the hummus from chickpeas
+Now let’s move on to the actual preparation of the chickpea hummus

-Transfer the cooked and drained chickpeas to a food processor, add the tahini paste and all other ingredients (except spices and oil, which we will add gradually until reaching a thick, smooth, and velvety cream-like consistency both visually and on the palate).
-Preferably, insert the garlic without the inner sprout.
+Transfer the boiled and drained chickpeas to a food processor, add the tahini paste and all the other ingredients (except the spices and oil that we will pour in gradually until reaching the consistency of a dense, smooth, and velvety cream both aesthetically and on the palate).
+The garlic, preferably, should be added without the inner sprout.

-Blend until you obtain a smooth mixture, without chickpea skins, dense but not hard (in this case just add a few tablespoons of hot water to the mixture) nor liquid (in this case, just add a bit more chickpeas).
+Blend until you get a smooth mixture, without chickpea skins, dense but not hard (in this case, just add a few tablespoons of hot water to the mixture) nor liquid (in this case, just add a little more chickpeas).

-Taste and adjust salt and oil if necessary.
+Taste and adjust for salt and oil if necessary.

-Finally, add a level quarter teaspoon of cumin, 5 strands of chopped chives, and half a teaspoon of sweet paprika, mix with a spoon and serve, adding another drizzle of oil on the hummus.
-The hummus can be stored in a well-sealed glass jar in the fridge for two or three days.
+Finally, add a quarter of a teaspoon of cumin, 5 strands of chopped chives, and half a teaspoon of sweet paprika, mix with a spoon, and serve, adding another drizzle of oil over the hummus.
+Hummus keeps in a well-sealed glass jar in the fridge for two or three days.

-Spices can also be blended together with the other ingredients; I prefer to add them later to avoid overpowering all the other flavors and to allow other diners to add the ones they prefer most.
+The spices can also be blended together with the other ingredients; I prefer to add them later, to avoid overpowering all the other flavors and to allow other diners to add the ones they prefer most.

-Cumin can be replaced with freshly chopped parsley.
+Cumin can be replaced by freshly chopped parsley.